nushackers/jujutsu/slides.md

 <!-- column_layout: [1, 10, 1] -->
 <!-- column: 1-->
 <!-- incremental_lists: true -->
-- `jj` is the cli, "Jujustu" is the name
+- `jj` is the cli, "Jujutsu" is the name
 <!-- new_line -->
 - created by <span style='color: #906CCF'>Martin von Zweigbergk</span> @ Google
     - started out as his 20% project